andreearobertamoraru/ProiectPoo2021/README.md

 # ProiectPoo2021

-This will be the repository for our team project at POO
+This will be the repository for our team project at POO.